jenkinsci/eggplant-runner-plugin/README.md

 Output are shown in **Console Output**
 ![image](https://user-images.githubusercontent.com/101400930/169546010-1fce3d53-daa2-42e4-8945-0f6f49870d5d.png)

-**NEW for DAI 7.5:** for pipeline porject in Mac, if parameters input having quotes `"`, they need to be escaped.
+**NEW for DAI 7.5:** for pipeline project in Mac, if parameters input having quotes `"`, they need to be escaped.
 ## Release for DAI
 <table>
   <thead>